In this article:

 Weight gain commonly accompanies long-term stress.
 Food is sometimes used as a source of comfort, which can have rewarding psychological effects for some individuals.

+The stress hormone, cortisol, is primarily stored in the abdomen.
+When stress is only short-term, cortisol is more likely to cause stomach issues, such as diarrhea and vomiting.
 However, in the case of long-term stress, cortisol builds up and accumulates in the abdomen, causing weight gain.
 (3)

 A healthy diet, along with regularly scheduled physical activity, can alleviate stress and combat this additional health risk.